Alabama Paycheck Calculator

 2025$60,400 (prelim.)

-Alabama does not levy traditional city “income” taxes, but about 26 cities impose an occupational tax on wages earned in the city.
-Rates and rules vary by municipality; examples below.
+While Alabama does not impose traditional city income taxes, approximately 26 cities collect an occupational tax on wages earned within their limits.
+These local wage taxes fund municipal services and vary by location.

 Selected Alabama Cities with Occupational (Wage) Taxes